microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/overview.md

 ### NPM packages

-The Microsoft Graph Toolkit is made up of several NPM packages, allowing you to only include the code that you need for your applications.
+Microsoft Graph Toolkit is made up of several NPM packages, allowing you to only include the code that you need for your applications.

 <b>@microsoft/mgt-element</b>